Secondary Sex & Relationships & Health Education (RSHE)

 - What content is compulsory?

-- How do schools engage with parents?
+- How do schools engage with parents, and what can parents withdraw their child from?

 - A written policy for RSE will become mandatory.
 But what does a good Relationship and Sex education policy look like?